andracs/bridging-sustainability/manuscript/1_Part-one.md

 {mainmatter}
 # Part one

-*The first three chapters lay the theoretical foundation and provide an overview for working with digital sustainability.
-Among other things, you will find answers to the following questions:*
+*The first three chapters establish the theoretical groundwork for digital sustainability, providing a foundational overview essential for navigating this complex field.
+Key questions explored in this section include:*

-1. What is sustainability, and why is it particularly important right now?
+1. What **defines sustainability**, and what makes it critically important in our current era?
-2. Which concepts are essential when integrating sustainability into digital practices?
+2. What **core concepts** are indispensable when embedding sustainability within digital work?
-3. Why is systems thinking a shared methodology for digital development as well as sustainable development?
+3. How does **systems thinking** serve as a unifying methodology for both digital and sustainable development?
-4. Where do we currently stand regarding digitalization’s impact on the environment and society?
+4. What is the **current state** of digitalization's environmental and societal impacts?